dhan112099/NodeGraph_PMI/README.md

 ## Creating Node

 Now, let's create nodes.
-By now, we don't have UI which could create nodes.
-So, we will create node with ContextMenu.
+Right now, we don't have the UI which can create nodes.
+So, we will create a node with ContextMenu.

 First, add ContextMenu-related event handlers to MainWindow.